Abortion Procedures for Termination of Pregnancy

-Based on the trimester of gestation or simply months of pregnancy, abortion procedures may be categorized as follows:
+Based on the trimester of gestation (your month of pregnancy), abortion procedures may be categorized as follows:

-- Abortion procedures can be done in the second trimester (4 – 6 months)
+- Abortion procedures during the second trimester (4 – 6 months)

-- Abortion procedures used in the third trimester (7 – 9 months)
+- Abortion procedures during the third trimester (7 – 9 months)

-Based on the technique used these procedures can also be classified into:
+Based on the technique used, these procedures can also be classified as the following:

-- Medical Abortion Procedure: The medical procedure involves using certain medications, either hormones or chemical substances in the form of injections or pills to terminate the pregnancy.
-Mifepristone and Misoprostol are the two commonly used substances available as RU-486, Abortion pill, or Mifeprex.
-These methods are usually resorted for early to mid-first trimester abortions.
+- Medical Abortion Procedures: Medical procedures for abortions involve the use of certain medications, either hormones or chemical substances in the form of injections or pills, to terminate the pregnancy.
+Mifepristone and Misoprostol are the two commonly used medications for abortions, and they are available as RU-486, Abortion Pill, or Mifeprex.
+These methods are usually employed for early to mid-first trimester abortions.

-- Surgical Abortion Procedure: Invasive or surgical methods like Manual Vacuum Aspiration, Dilatation and Curettage, and Dilatation and Evacuation may be used for second-trimester abortions or failed medical abortions.
+- Surgical Abortion Procedures: Invasive or surgical methods like Manual Vacuum Aspiration, Dilation and Curettage, and Dilation and Evacuation may be used for second-trimester abortions or failed medical abortions.

 First trimester abortions may be performed either by medical or surgical techniques.
 However, abortion methods in early stages or up to nine weeks are almost always medical.